Ready to begin your journey as a Towson Tiger? It all starts right here.

 - Write your college essay.
-Towson requires one essay with a 500 word maximum.
+Towson requires one essay with a 300 word maximum.
 Please refer to the application

 for the essay prompt.

 - Submit your ZeeMee link (optional).
 TU partners with ZeeMee, a free service that lets you easily add short videos and

 photos to your college application.
-Just create your free profile and paste your link into your application.
+Create your free profile and paste your link into your application.

 - Request letters of recommendation (optional).
 A maximum of two letters may be sent from your school via Naviance or to admissions_documents AT_TOWSON by your recommender(s).